 “Updated hardwood floors or new carpeting can help sell a home,” said John Bodrozic, co-founder of digital home management tool HomeZada.
 “But a lot of the determination of whether the project pays for itself depends on how much money people put into the project.”

-According to HomeAdvisor, existing carpets can be cleaned for about $174, and the average hardwood refinishing cost is $1.50 to $4 per square foot.
-Installation of new flooring increases the cost: $1,583 for carpet and $4,397 for wood.
+According to HomeAdvisor, existing carpets can be cleaned from about $123 to $240, and the average hardwood refinishing cost is $3 to $8 per square foot.
+Installation of new flooring increases the cost: $1,583 for carpet and $4,578 for wood.
 However, you can reduce these sums.

 “If you have the skill or are willing to learn, you can save labor costs if you can do some of the work yourself,” said Bodrozic.
 “If you do hire a contractor, make sure you get three to five bids and make it known to the contractors that they are competing for the business.
 Depending on the marketing conditions and timing of your project, you could save yourself some money.”